chrisranderson/Empathy/README.md

 ![screenshot](http://raw.github.com/chrisranderson/empathy/master/screenshot.png)

 This is an old project, so I only recently updated it to restore the basic functionality.
-The sliding window using the "Comapre to original" button currently does not work.
+The "Compare to original" button currently does not work, so I removed it.